MicrosoftDocs/azure-docs/articles/dns/dns-security-policy.md

 ## DNS traffic rules

 DNS traffic rules determine the action that is taken for a DNS query.
-Rules can be enabled or disabled.

 To display DNS traffic rules in the Azure portal, select a DNS security policy and then under **Settings**, select **DNS Traffic Rules**.
 See the following example: